 For the cost of a BarkBox subscription, you could save money for an emergency vet visit – which is way more useful than disposable toys!

-Open a high yield savings account, and put an allotted amount in that account each month.
+Open a high yield savings account like CIT Bank’s, and put an allotted amount in that account each month.

 Don’t touch it unless it’s for the pets!
 Here’s everything you need to know about High Yield Savings Accounts.

 Pet Care Budget Bonus Tip: Pet Health Insurance

 If you have a healthy, young pet, I recommend a sinking fund to finance any emergencies or health issues.

 Do you have an older dog?
 I would consider investing in pet insurance.

 I have heard horror stories about unfortunate circumstances where there are expensive pet emergencies, and owners can’t afford the proper care.
 Care Credit, or the pet emergency credit card, is an option you will be asked about.

 If you cannot open up a credit card and/or don’t want to do that, your animal may not get the care they need.

 I never want ANYONE to be in that situation.
 It’s already a scary event without money being brought into the equation.